 On the third day, we removed the cover and placed the tray under an LED light.
-If these were a slower growing microgreen, we would've kept them covered.
-But as you'll see they broccoli plants grow fast.
+If these were slower-growing microgreens, we would’ve kept them covered.
+But as you’ll see, the broccoli plants grow fast.

-Now that the broccoli microgreens have germinated and started to root and grow it's time to get them in some light.
-There's a lot of discussion about what light is best for microgreens.
-I think it's best to give them as much light as possible.
+Now that the broccoli microgreens have germinated and started to root and grow, it’s time to get them in some light.
+There’s a lot of discussion about what light is best for microgreens.
+But, of course, giving them as much light as possible is best.

-After all, light is where the plants get their energy to grow.
-Whether it be sunlight, cheap LED lighting, or a special grow light, give them as much as you can.
-Don't fret over it, just do the best you can with what you have.
+After all, light is where plants get their energy to grow.
+Give them as much as you can, whether it be sunlight, cheap LED lighting, or a special grow light.
+Don’t fret over it.
+Just do the best you can with what you have.

 Let the broccoli microgreens grow and give them water from the bottom.
-Here's where the watering tray comes into play.
-Memorize how the weight of the dry tray feels.
-Judging the weight this way is how you'll know when to water again.
+Here’s where the watering tray comes into play.
+First, memorize how the weight of the dry tray feels.

-Add water to the watering tray, a quarter of an inch works at first.
+Add water to the watering tray; a quarter of an inch works.
 Set the planting tray in the water and allow it to absorb the water from below.
-Watering from the bottom keeps the leaves and stems dry, eliminating the possibility of damping off disease and stopping soil from splashing up on the plants.
+Watering from the bottom keeps the leaves and stems dry, eliminating the possibility of damping off disease and stopping soil from splashing on the plants.

-Every other day check the weight of the tray to see if it needs water.
+Check the tray’s weight every other day to see if it needs water.
 The need will depend on the humidity and amount of air moving across the tray.

-The broccoli plants in the photo below grew for 8-days.
+The broccoli plants in the photo below grew for eight days.

-To harvest, tip the tray about 45-degrees over a cutting board or a large plate and using stainless steel scissors, or a very sharp knife cut the microgreens just above the soil surface.
+To harvest, tip the tray about 45 degrees over a cutting board or a large plate and cut the microgreens just above the soil surface using stainless steel scissors or a sharp knife.

 Try not to disturb the soil.
-If some soil does spill, it's okay, use your hands to fluff the cut microgreens the soil particles will fall to the board or plate where you can wipe it off.
+If some soil does spill, it’s okay; use your hands to fluff the cut microgreens.
+The soil particles will fall to the board or plate, where you can wipe them off.

-It's always recommended to wash microgreens before you use them (I don't if they are dry and clean) to be sure no bacteria is on the microgreens.
+It’s always recommended to wash microgreens before using them to ensure no bacteria are on them.

-Only cut what you're going to use that day.
-Replace the growing tray under the light and let them grow so more.
+Only cut what you’re going to use that day.
+Then, replace the growing tray under the light and let them grow so more.